sjanahan/recipes/recipes/meen-varai-tuna-stirfry.md

 1. 4 small hot green chilies diced
 1. 27oz of drained tuna
 1. 4 heaping teaspoons of curry powder
+    * What kind of curry powder?
+We usually buy one but it's hard to find so here's Appachi's blend
+        * 1 pound dry chillies
+        * 1/2 pound coriander
+        * 1/4 pound fennel
+        * 1/4 pound black pepper
+        * 1/8 pound of fenugreek
+        * 1/8 pound of cumin
+        * Dash of turmeric
+            * All should be roasted .
+            * Could use powdered ingredients as well to get the same results
 1. 1 Lime
 1. bunch of curry leaves
 1. salt